Chuong06101997/end-to-end-etl-pipeline/README.md

 ## Introduction
 ![image](https://github.com/user-attachments/assets/fba35d28-afd0-4314-9270-7d7ad3105853)

-## Business Problem

-A data science training company collects learner information from multiple independent systems including Google Sheets, Excel, CSV, MySQL databases, and web sources.

-Because these datasets are stored separately, analysts face challenges such as inconsistent formats, missing values, and fragmented reporting.

-The objective of this project is to automate the ETL process and prepare a clean analytical dataset for downstream HR analytics.

 ## Project Overview

 This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline that integrates HR data from multiple heterogeneous sources into a centralized SQLite database for downstream analytics and reporting.